FSE2021-anonymous/FSE2021-GRIST/README.md

 # Exposing Numerical Bugs in Deep Learning via Gradient Back-propagation

-This is the implementation of our ESEC/FSE 2021 paper:  **DExposing Numerical Bugs in Deep Learning via Gradient Back-propagation**
+This is the implementation of our ESEC/FSE 2021 paper:  **Exposing Numerical Bugs in Deep Learning via Gradient Back-propagation**

 ## Description